za3k/za3k.com/archive/invincible.md

     - Before describing it, read the front of the card aloud.
     - Make the Obstacle sound easy, cool, sexy, or rewarding.
 You want Heroes to come to your lair and kill you first.
     - Try to hint at any weaknesses in your description.
 Heroes shouldn't be going in blind.
     - Describe the obstacle in a way that matches BOTH the written description, and the weaknesses you roll.
-For example, a Ogre weak to Physical might have a big target on their back.
+For example, a Ogre weak to Strength might have a big target on their back.
 It's hard to match both but that's what makes it fun.

 ## How to Play
 - Each Hero describes their character